nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 I spaced them as evenly as I could and was able to fit seven hooks.
 Add or subtract as many as you need.

 ### Step 8:

+Once everything is dry and all together, it's time to hang!
+I used two nails, both with wider heads to fit into the keyhole fasteners.